vvvakho/claude-code-sandbox/README.md

 ```

 This will:
-1. Copy the sandbox profile to `~/.config/claude-sandbox/noread.sb`
+1. Concatenate the default sandbox profile `noread.sb` and `claude-sandbox` script together to make the script self-contained.
-2. Install the `claude-sandbox` wrapper script to `~/.local/bin/claude-sandbox`
+2. Install the `claude-sandbox` script to `~/.local/bin/claude-sandbox`
-3. Make the wrapper executable
+3. Make the script executable

-Ensure `~/.local/bin` is in your PATH.
+Ensure that `~/.local/bin` is in your PATH.

 ## Usage